At this time, my practice is currently full, as is my wait list. Please check my website in September for updates about my availability.

 As a generalist, I am able to treat most concerns people bring to therapy.
 However, my specific areas of interest and experience include:

-I am "classically trained" in interpersonal and humanistic psychotherapy, but I also utilize contemporary treatment paradigms including Acceptance and Commitment Therapy (ACT) and Internal Family Systems (IFS).
+I am classically trained in interpersonal and humanistic psychotherapy, but I also utilize contemporary treatment paradigms including Acceptance and Commitment Therapy (ACT) and Internal Family Systems (IFS).
 Both frameworks are non-pathologizing, and work effectively for clients “stuck in their heads” and unable to move forward with value-driven choices.
 In session, we learn to recognize and invite the protective "Parts" of ourselves that often "step in" when we feel vulnerable, but sometimes get in the way of greater connection and fulfillment.
-Together we will explore how to get "Self" back in the driver's seat, so that your values are honored and life goals can be reached.
+Together we will explore how to get "Self" back in the driver's seat, so that your values are honored and life goals can be reached with optimal emotional resilience.

 I am in the office seeing clients M,T, Th, & F. I am not in the office on Wednesdays or weekends.
 My first session of the day is at 9:00am and my last one is at 4:00pm, and are scheduled subject to my current availability.
 Sessions are 50 minutes long, and are scheduled on the hour.